exercism/python/exercises/raindrops/README.md

 ## Source

-A variation on a famous interview question intended to weed out potential candidates. [http://jumpstartlab.com](http://jumpstartlab.com)
+A variation on FizzBuzz, a famous technical interview question that is intended to weed out potential candidates.
+That question is itself derived from Fizz Buzz, a popular children's game for teaching division. [https://en.wikipedia.org/wiki/Fizz_buzz](https://en.wikipedia.org/wiki/Fizz_buzz)

 ## Submitting Incomplete Solutions